awsdocs/aws-cdk-guide/v2/use_cfn_template.md

 cdk diff --no-version-reporting --no-path-metadata --no-asset-metadata
 ```

 When you `cdk deploy` the stack, your AWS CDK app becomes the source of truth for the stack\.
-Going forward, make changes to the AWS CDK app, not to the AWS CloudFormation template\.
+In the future, make changes to the AWS CDK app, not to the AWS CloudFormation template\.

 ## Accessing imported resources<a name="use_cfn_template_cfninclude_access"></a>